ansible-community/antsibull/README.md

 * antsibull-build - Builds Ansible-2.10+ from component collections ([docs](docs/build-ansible.rst))
 * antsibull-lint - Deprecated and no functionality left, will be removed soon.

 Related projects are [antsibull-changelog](https://pypi.org/project/antsibull-changelog/) and [antsibull-docs](https://pypi.org/project/antsibull-docs/), which are in their own repositories ([antsibull-changelog repository](https://github.com/ansible-community/antsibull-changelog/), [antsibull-docs repository](https://github.com/ansible-community/antsibull-docs/)).
-Currently both are dependencies of antsibull.
-Therefore, the scripts contained in them will be available as well when installing antsibull.
+Currently antsibull-changelog is a dependency of antsibull.
+Therefore, the scripts contained in it will be available as well when installing antsibull.

 You can find a list of changes in [the Antsibull changelog](./CHANGELOG.rst).